kadena-docs/kadena-docs/docs/smart-contracts/modules.md

 ### Module administrator scope

-The special module administrator capability, once automatically invoked, stays in scope for the rest of the calling transaction.
+The module administrator capability, once automatically invoked, stays in scope for the rest of the calling transaction.
 This is unlike other capabilities that can only be acquired in a fixed scope specified by the body of a `with-capability` function call.
-The reason for this difference in behavior is ensure that a governance capability doesn't rely on transient information that can change during a single transaction.
+The reason for this difference in behavior is to ensure that a governance capability doesn't rely on transient information that can change during a single transaction.
 This is important, for example, in the case of module upgrades.
 A module upgrade might change the governance capability itself.
-If the module administrator didn't remain in scope for the completion of the transaction, the upgrade might fail, for example, because the upgrade requires migrating data with direct table rights.
+If the module administrator capability didn't remain in scope through the completion of the transaction, the upgrade might fail because the administrative capability is required to migrate table data as part of the upgrade process.

 ### Stakeholder upgrade vote